Order of Saint Vladimir: Insignia

 A red enamelled cross pattée with black enamelled borders, and a black enamelled central disc bearing a crowned red and ermine mantle with the monogram of Saint Vladimir.
 Worn on a sash by the first degree, on a necklet by the second and third degrees, and on a chest ribbon by the fourth degree.

 A four-pointed star superimposed upon a four-pointed gold star, with a golden cross pattée and the letters "CPKB" between the arms of the cross on a black enamel background at the centre surrounded by the motto of the order "Benefit, Honour and Glory".

 Worn on the left chest by the first and second degrees.
 This motto was transferred to present-day star of the Order of Merit for the Fatherland, which was established in 1992 by President Boris Yeltsin and is today the second highest ranking decoration of that country.

-Order of Saint Vladimir of the Russian Orthodox Church

-In 1957, in commemoration of the 40th anniversary of the Patriarch of Moscow's restoration in Russia, an Order of Saint Vladimir was created by the Russian Orthodox Church.
-The order is to be awarded to priests and nuns of the Orthodox church for their service to the Soviet Union and later Russia.

-There are three degrees of the order.
-It has no relation to the imperial order.